Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 A simple operation with query api-version, that do NOT use the default but '2021-01-01-preview'.
 It's expected to be set at the client level.
 Expected url: '/with-old-query-api-version?api-version=2021-01-01-preview'.

+### Server_Versions_Versioned_withQueryUnknownApiVersion

+- Endpoint: `head /server/versions/versioned/with-query-unknown-api-version`

+A simple operation with path api-version, that do NOT use the default but '2022-07-09'.Expected url: '/with-old-path-api-version?api-version=2022-07-09'.

 ### SpecialHeaders_ConditionalRequest_postIfMatch

 - Endpoint: `post /special-headers/conditional-request/if-match`